renovatebot/renovate/docs/usage/configuration-options.md

 ## automergeStrategy

-This setting is only applicable if you opt-in by configuring `automerge` to `true` and `automergeType` to `pr` for any of your dependencies.

-The automerge strategy defaults to `auto`, in which Renovate will make its best guess as to how to merge pull requests.
+The automerge strategy defaults to `auto`, so Renovate decides how to merge pull requests as best it can.
-This generally results in Renovate respecting the strategy configured in the platform itself for the repository if possible.
+If possible, Renovate follows the merge strategy set on the platform itself for the repository.

-Acceptable values are:
+If you've set `automerge=true` and `automergeType=pr` for any of your dependencies, then you may choose what automerge strategy Renovate uses by setting the `automergeStrategy` config option.
+If you're happy with the default behavior, you don't need to do anything.

+You may choose from these values:

-- `auto`, in which the choice is left to Renovate
+- `auto`, Renovate decides how to merge
-- `fast-forward`, which generally involves no new commits in the resultant tree, but "fast-forwarding" the main branch reference
+- `fast-forward`, "fast-forwarding" the main branch reference, no new commits in the resultant tree
-- `merge-commit`, which generally involves synthesizing a new merge commit
+- `merge-commit`, create a new merge commit
-- `rebase`, which generally involves rewriting history as part of the merge — but usually retaining the individual commits
+- `rebase`, rewrite history as part of the merge, but usually keep the individual commits
-- `squash`, which generally involves flattening the commits that are being merged into a single new commit
+- `squash`, flatten the commits that are being merged into a single new commit

-Not all platforms support all pull request merge strategies.
+Platforms may only support _some_ of these merge strategies.

-In cases where a merge strategy is not supported by the platform, Renovate will hold off on merging instead of silently merging in a way you didn't wish for.
+If the chosen automerge strategy is not supported on your platform then Renovate stops automerging.
+In that case just set a supported automerge strategy.

 ## automergeType